-Fiona Murden BSc, MA, MSc, CPsychol, AFBPsS
+Fiona Murden BSc, MA, MSc, CPsychol, AFBsS

-Fiona is a Chartered Psychologist, fellow of the British Psychological Society, author and public speaker who has spent the past 18 years working with multi-national companies, and some of the UK’s most successful business leaders and prominent people from across different industries.
+Fiona is a British psychologist who has spent her career working with some of the worlds most successful business leaders and prominent people from across different industries.

 Fiona is a lively, articulate and engaging presenter.
-Her public speaking appearances include the Institute of Directors, Selfridges & Co., The Cabinet Office and The Royal College of Surgeon.
-She has Bachelor of Science in Psychology from Warwick University, a Master of Arts in Organisational Studies from Warwick University Business School and a Master of Science in Psychology, gained with distinction, from The University of London.
-Fiona is also MD of a Psychology Consultancy called Aroka Ltd.
+Her public speaking appearances include the Institute of Directors, Selfridges & Co., The Cabinet Office and The Royal College of Surgeons as well as speaking to broader audiences at Red’s Smart Women’s Week, The EY Foundation, at Universities and Schools.
+She has Bachelor of Science in Psychology from Warwick University, a Business Masters from Warwick University Business School and a Master of Science in Psychology, gained with distinction, from The University of London.
+Fiona is a Chartered Psychologist, fellow of the British Psychological Society, author and public speaker and MD of a Psychology Consultancy called Aroka Ltd.

 “Fiona is an engaging and thoughtful speaker, and manages deftly to mobilise her audience by translating complex neuroscientific themes into readily digestible concepts.
 The talk she gave recently to our members and guests on The Psychology of Failure was a fascinating insight into countering the many cognitive barriers that needn’t be barriers (!) and she brought the audience round with a healthy dose of good humour too.”

 Sally Todd, President, City Women’s Network

 “I found Fiona’s session really insightful and useful…..
 I would absolutely recommend doing it in future years!
 I could quite happily have listened to Fiona speak for another few hours.”